To find more topics and series like this, start here.

 Matthew 6:21 Wherever your treasure is, there the desires of your heart will also be.

 If you want to mature and really know Jesus on a deeper level, you should be a giver.
 Giving generously keeps us from making money an idol.
-When our giving becomes a priority, then we are going to see our hearts following God even more.
+When our giving becomes a priority, we are going to see our hearts following God even more.